dheerajk2003/Select_to_Search/README.md

 ## ✨ Features

-- Select any screen area to trigger a contextual search.
+- Select any screen area to trigger a search.
 - Two output modes:
   - **Browser Output:** Default behavior.
 Opens an HTML file with the search result.
   - **Notification Output:** Run with the `-n` flag to receive the result via desktop notification.